websanco/liferay-learn/docs/dxp/latest/en/developing-applications/core-frameworks/dispatch-framework/dispatch-reference.md

 | Status | The Status of the Dispatch Task's most recent execution (e.g., *Successful*, *Failed*) |
 | Run Now | Button for manually executing the Dispatch Task |

-From here, click on a Dispatch task to access the following details and configuration options.
+From here, click a Dispatch task to access the following details and configuration options.

 ### Details Tab